FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

 ),
 ```

 We will come across multiple ways to run a validator.
-For this text field let us enable autovalidation (which means that validation happens everytime the value changes)
+For this text field let us enable auto validation (which means that validation happens every time the value changes)

 Add this to our Card Number text field.